 Do you really know what a CDP is?Published: Friday, 4 May 2018 by Matthew Tod, Head of Analytics

-Gartner then continued to define four essential capabilities required for a CDP, which can be summarised as follows:
+Gartner then continued to define four essential capabilities required for a CDP, which can be summarized as follows:

 Profile Unification: The ability to consolidate and deduplicate profiles at the person level, regardless of channel, and connect these profiles to interactions.